trong0dn/pelican-state-machine/README.txt

 However, the traffic lights do not respond to the PEDESTRIAN_WAITING event immediately after this cycle.
 The system remembers that the button was pushed and ensures that vehicles receive a minimum of several seconds of green light before the cycle is repeated.
+For instance, a law abiding citizen will not walk during a pedestrianFlash states and will press the PEDESTRIAN_WAITING button.
+This will wait until all the transitions and states until vehiclesGreen TIMEOUT to be recognized.

 The state model used in the system ensures the minimum green light time for vehicles by incorporating two states, vehiclesGreen and vehiclesGreenInt, and